AlexKuryanov/AlexKuryanov/README.md

 - 👋 Hi, I’m @AlexKuryanov, I've just moved to Serbia and I'm looking for a job or internity as a Junior Frontend-developer
 - 👀 I’m interested in Front-End development
-- 🌱 I’m currently learning HTML, CSS and JavaScript
+- 🌱 I’m currently learning HTML, CSS and JavaScript, Gulp, Pug, Sass/Less
 - 💞️ I’m looking to collaborate on companies, where I can be effective
 - 📫 How to reach me: mail to lexxus07@yandex.ru